NaomiProject/naomi-docs/setup/profile.md

 before the input area.
 Hitting enter will select the default or blank if there is none specified.
 There is also a fair bit of annotation to assist with decidiing the option to select.

-The following lists the main profile items you will be prompted for and provides guidance and explanation where appropriate:
+The following lists the main profile items you will be prompted for and provides minor guidance and explanation where appropriate:

 - **Select Language** This informs Naomi which language model to use.
 In the current implemenation